david-04/shortycut/src/docs/multi-link-shortcuts.md

 In this example, importing the last line will cause ShortyCut to discard all previous links.
 The `news` keyword is treated as if it had only one link (world news).
-It's the same effect as if the first three lines lines were not there at all.
+It's the same effect as if the first three lines were not there at all.

 Ignoring previous links is rarely needed.
 It can be used to override individual keywords when importing shared shortcut collections.